TomasRode/EU-migration-and-ageing/README.md

 # EU-migration-and-ageing

 Empirical analysis of the seminar work for the Labor Economic course at SEB LU.
 To access the interactive plots, download the file `full_plots.html` to your computer and open it in a browser.
+The easiest way to do this for non-GitHub users is just to download the repository as a zip file.

 ## Data Sources